 You’ll be better off eating the celery, rather than juicing it

 When you juice celery – or any vegetable or fruit, for that matter – you remove a lot of its vital nutrients but also its fibre.
 Whole stalks of celery will provide you with a great amount of fibre, vitamin K, vitamin A, potassium and folate.
-However, when you put it through a juicer, most of these nutrients get thrown away with the pulp.
 What you’re left with is a concentrated source of sugar, which turns the once very low-calorie food option into a much higher calorie-dense juice.

 If you’re wanting to enjoy the health benefits of celery, try eating it as a snack with some hummus or a nut butter.
 Not only is it healthier for you, but it tastes better too!